Integrated Behavioral Health Fellowships

 This rotation will focus on providing services within the Jessup Street Clinic, an urban clinic in the heart of Wilmington, 2 days per week.
 The clinic serves a majority of families from Black/African American backgrounds.
 This clinic also engages in training of medical students, thus opportunities for cross-training are provided.

 This rotation includes 2 days in the Newark Clinic, located in the university town, Newark, Del.
 This clinic services families from diverse backgrounds in terms of race, ethnicity as well as SES.

 Supervisor: Megan Cohen, PhD

-This minor rotation focuses on providing care in our Foulk Road clinic, located two miles away from the hospital in North Wilmington.
+This minor rotation focuses on providing care in our Foulk Road or Pike Creek clinics.
 Opportunities for direct patient care as well as medical education for staff are provided.
-Foulk Road serves families from a variety of racial and SES backgrounds.
+Foulk Road and Pike Creek serve families from a variety of racial and SES backgrounds.